janiceeguo/advAlgo/courselogistics/index.md

 <a name="final"></a>Final Exam
 ----------------------------------------------------------

 There is no traditional final exam in this course.
-During the final exam time, you will be given one last attempt at all ~~8~~ (6) of the course quizzes.
+During the final exam time, you will be given one last attempt at all 5 of the course quizzes.
 This is your last chance to pass any quizzes that are still outstanding.
 If you have passed all topics (or are already happy with your final grade), then you may choose not to take the final.

 <a name="homeworks"></a>Homeworks
 ----------------------------------------------------------

-There are **one or two homework assignments per module (depending on the module)**, that must be completed in order to pass that module (more on passing modules in a moment).
+There is **one homework assignment per module**, that must be completed in order to pass that module (more on passing modules in a moment).
 The homeworks in this course were designed with the following goals / principles in mind:

 - **Goal 1**: Homework should be somewhat low-stress to pass, but provide opportunity for deep, reflective practice with the material.
 - **Goal 2**: Every student should be required to show effort / progress on homework.
 Essentially, a student should provide evidence of engaging with the homework even if the quality of the work is not yet perfect.